pe1rrr/linbpq_rtg/README.md

 ### Auto-Starting with Systemd

-Look inside the doc/ directory for an example systemd service file as well as the instructions for how to implement the scripts necessary to auto-start linbpq at boot up.
+Look inside the doc/ directory for an example systemd service file as well as the instructions for how to implement the scripts necessary to auto-start linbpq and qtsm at boot up.